 In my area, there is no cost to take the Match Official training clinic.
 The club hosts one every spring and it’s always in need of referees, especially adults who can officiate the older kids’ games.

 However, you’ll want to make sure the same goes for your local club.

 With some clubs, you will need to purchase your own referee uniform from a sporting goods store.
-Expect to pay about $70 for the black shorts, shirt, socks, and whistle.
+Expect to pay about $70 for shorts, shirt, socks, and whistle.
 You can wear your own sneakers or cleats.

 How Much Money Can You Earn?

 The amount of money you can make is dependent on the soccer league, how many games you referee, what age group you ref, and the level of soccer you are officiating.

 The U.S. Youth Soccer organization can you give a detailed description of the different “grades” assigned to match officials.